Dug-F/CookiesCookbook/README.md

   git clone https://github.com/Dug-F/CookiesCookbook.git
 ```

-Then open the project in Visual Studio (I was using 2022 Community edition) and run
+Then open the project in Visual Studio (I was using 2022 Community edition) and run.

 [Back to top](#cookie-cookbook-challenge-project)